MarceloFossRJ/MarceloFossRJ.github.io/_posts/2019-04-01-mongodb-rails.md

 ```

 ## MongoDB Data Modelling
-The key point to note here is it not inheriting from ActiveRecord.
+The key point to note here, is that it doesn't inherits from ActiveRecord.
 Documents are the core objects in Mongoid and any object that is to be persisted to the database must include Mongoid::Document which can be seen below:

 ### MongoDB based model
 ```ruby